pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-hubsite-disconnect.md

 : URL of the site collection to disconnect from its hub site

 `--confirm`
-: Don't prompt for confirming disconnecting from the hub site
+: Don't prompt for confirmation

 --8<-- "docs/cmd/_global.md"